Easterling24/YevgeniyGupalo__Welbex__Assessment/README.md

-Clone the repository into the local folder with "git clone {repo_name}" Then cd into the root directory and install all the required dependencies with "npm install" Finally, run the project with «npm start"
+Clone the repository into the local folder with "git clone {repo_name}" Then cd into the root directory and install all the required dependencies with "npm install" Finally, run the project with "npm start"